 - More information available to the borrower.

-It is mainly mortgage credit that is targeted.
-The government is particularly tackling joint offers, which allow clients to obtain a better rate provided they also subscribe to ancillary products, such as fire insurance.
+It is mainly the mortgage credit that is targeted.
+The government is particularly targeting joint offers, which allow the client to obtain a better rate provided that they also subscribe to ancillary products, such as fire insurance.

 For credit professionals, this project is deplorable for the following reasons:

-- One can already legitimately wonder if, in our time, consumers need to be infantilized to the point where they do not realize the significance of their actions.
+- One can already legitimately wonder if in our time, the consumer must be infantilized to the point that they do not realize the scope of their actions.
 In a society where the codification of laws has become pyramidal and where our individual responsibility is increasingly questioned, one can measure the hypocrisy of the conceptual approach…

-- Reducing advertising is absolutely an illusion: it is not the advertising for credit that is the problem but… advertising for consumption.
-Yet, this is precisely what the state seeks, claiming everywhere that “we do not consume enough”…;
+- Reducing advertising is absolutely an illusion: it is not the advertising for credit that is at issue but…the advertising for consumption.
+However, this is precisely what the State seeks, which proclaims everywhere that “we do not consume enough”…;

 - More research on solvency?
-Everyone knows that “you can’t get blood from a stone.”
-Solvency research is obviously already at the heart of the process of credit companies.
-No bank would lend without having scrupulously studied all its guarantees;
+Everyone knows that you cannot “make a rock bleed.”
+Solvency research is obviously already at the heart of the credit companies’ process.
+No bank would lend without having thoroughly studied all its guarantees;

 - More information for borrowers?
-Let consumers start by reading the tons of information already available to them… which makes the information… unreadable.
+Let consumers start by reading the tons of information that are already at their disposal…and which make the information…unreadable.

-One can really wonder when our government will understand that by continually imposing restrictive measures on the industry, it will end up hindering job creation and even tax revenue collection.
+One can really wonder when our government will understand that by imposing constraining measures on the industry, it will eventually hinder job creation and even the perception of tax revenues.

-Moreover, according to the Professional Union of Credit (UPC), these new measures could cost the sector nearly 1,000 jobs.
+Moreover, these new measures could, according to the Union professionnelle du crédit (UPC), cost the sector nearly 1000 jobs.

-The irony of history is that it is often by believing to help the most deprived that we make them even more precarious… because in reality, credit can often help people who are going through a temporary difficult period and who could, in theory, present a financially unfavorable situation for obtaining credit but who, through courage, will make it through.
+Irony of history, it is often by believing to help the most deprived that they are further precarized… because in reality, credit can often help people who are going through a temporary difficult period and who could, in theory, present a financial situation not favorable to the granting of credit but who with courage will get through it.

-These people tomorrow will be “told to go away” and there is no doubt that the consequences in terms of bankruptcy, unemployment, and reduction in public revenues will not be long in coming…
+Those tomorrow will be able to “go get lost” and there is no doubt that the consequences in terms of bankruptcy, unemployment, and reduction of public revenues will not be long in coming…